RiverFlowsIn/computerGraphics/README.md

 - Its lane and its position are choosen randomly.
 - It has a certain time and disappears when time runs out.
 - If the agent catches it earns 5 points.
+- The time of the coin can be followed in the upper left.

 ### Agent
 - When the game starts, the agent is at the bottom center.